ojullien/Nginx1.x/README.md

   - **access_control directory** contains access control directives for application and static website.
   - **headers directory** contains CORS directives.
   - **security directory** contains security directives for access restriction, HSTS directives and WordPress security rules.

 ### How to setup the site templates

 1. Copy the [templates](/src/sites-available) into /etc/nginx/sites-available
 2. Edit the files and make changes as you need.
 3. Edit and update the loader.conf file.
 4. Enable the sites using `ln -s /etc/nginx/sites-available/loader.conf /etc/nginx/sites-enabled/loader`
+5. Test the configuration using `nginx -t`
-5. restarts the nginx daemon using `nginx -s reload`
+6. restarts the nginx daemon using `nginx -s reload`or `systemctl restart nginx.service`

 ## Documentation